One man's generosity of spirit

 The road to human rights may be bumpy, but there will always be people with generous spirit like Muntarbhorn showing the way.

-The Friedrich Naumann Foundation for Freedom (FNF), a German political organization that promotes the protection of human rights, has been supporting the Working Group since its inception.
+The Friedrich Naumann Foundation for Freedom (FNF), a German liberal organization that promotes the protection of human rights, has been supporting the Working Group since its inception.
 Muntarbhorn described the partnership between the Working Group and FNF’s as tenacious.

 As FNF celebrates its 60 years, it looks back to the contributions of its partners, and acknowledges their role in defending, strengthening, and increasing freedom.